ga4gh-discovery/data-connect/SPEC.md

     *   `json_extract(json, json_path)`
     *   `unnest(array)`

 An implementation of Data Connect MAY support any number of additional SQL functions.
+Wherever possible these additional functions SHOULD conform to the ANSI SQL standard.

 Trino (formerly PrestoSQL) has proven to be a popular choice in existing Data Connect implementations, owing to the highly configurable nature of the engine.
 A simplified version of Trino's SQL grammar is presented in [Appendix A](#appendix-a-sql-grammar).